Upgrading to a Solid State Drive (SSD)

 Ensure you have selected your preferred Language, Time and Currency Format and Keyboard or Input method.
 Then select next:

 The next screen will give you the options to Install Windows or Repair your Computer (which you can use to launch Diskpart for example).
 In most cases select Install:

 The Windows Setup: Part 2 The Product Key

-Older hardware shipped with Windows 7 OEM have a COA (often found under the battery in laptops).
-The COA contains the Edition of Windows 7 and it’s associated unique 25 Digit Product Key.
-You may also have a unique 25 Digit Product Key if you have purchased a Retail License.
+Older hardware shipped with Windows 7 OEM have a Code of Authenticity CoA often found under the battery in laptops.
+The CoA contains the Edition of Windows 7 and it's associated unique 25 Digit Product Key.
+Retail Licenses will also include a 25 Digit Product Key.

 As the Product Key is Physically Printed on a Label and not embedded in the UEFI BIOS, Windows 10 Installation Media will not be able to automatically input it and instead ask you to manually input it: